AdobeDocs/commerce-php/src/pages/architecture/modules/areas.md

 *  **Cron** (`crontab`): In `pub/cron.php`, the [`\Magento\Framework\App\Cron`](https://github.com/magento/magento2/blob/2.4/lib/internal/Magento/Framework/App/Cron.php#L68-L70) class always loads the 'crontab' area.

-You can also send requests to Magento using the SOAP, REST and GraphQL APIs.
+You can also send requests to the Commerce framework using the SOAP, REST and GraphQL APIs.
 These three areas

 *  **Web API REST** (`webapi_rest`): entry point for this area is `pub/index.php`.
 The REST area has a front controller that understands how to do [URL](https://glossary.magento.com/url) lookups for REST-based URLs.